lemlac/mulem/docs/reference.md

 ```
 addOptional(opt a: int, opt b: int): int =
-    aVal = opt a? else 0      -- Coalesce optional arguments with default value 0.
+    aVal = maybe a? else 0    -- Coalesce optional arguments with default value 0.
-    bVal = opt b? else 0      -- This unwraps their value if they exist or set them to 0.
+    bVal = maybe b? else 0    -- This unwraps their value if they exist or set them to 0.
     aVal + bVal               -- Add the unwrapped values.

 print("{addOptional()}")      -- Prints "0"